lhw828/Age-Watermark/README.md

 The watermark content includes:
 - the date the photo was taken;
-- the age of the child at the time the photo was taken (calculated based on the manually specified birthdate when the program started).
-The processed images will be saved in the D:\已处理\ folder while maintaining the original directory structure.
+- The age of the child at the time of the photo shoot is calculated based on the manually specified birthday when the program starts.
+- The processed files will be saved to the D:\已处理\ folder following the original directory structure.